gimjay23/weather-app/README.md

 ## Assignment III

+# Update 1: several changes made; yet to add routing and conversion

+## To Do
-## Update: Weather page has a useState feature that allows for conversion of celsius to fahrenheit when the C or the F is clicked.
-TRY IT!!!
+- Weather page to have a useState feature that allows for conversion of celsius to fahrenheit when the C or the F is clicked.
+- Search Functionality to be added
+- Page Routing with Home, About, and Login Pages

 PreMEST Day 3 Assignment